-Tori Removal (Exostosis) Columbus, Ohio
+Tori Removal (Exostosis)

-The mandibular torus is a benign bony growth on the tongue side of the lower jaw usually in the molar and premolar area.
+The mandibular torus is a benign bony growth on the tongue side of the lower jaw usually in the molar and premolar areas.
 Tori can occur unilaterally or bilaterally and can be solitary or lobulated.
-Your tori may become painful when the gum tissue covering over it gets injured.
+Your tori may become painful when the gum tissue covering it gets injured.

 A maxillary palatal torus is a firm mass of bone in the roof of your mouth.
 The cause of this benign bone mass is unknown but thought to have a genetic component.

-Dr. Gregory Michaels usually recommends a consultation to diagnose your condition and discuss your treatment options.
+Dr. Michaels usually recommends a consultation to diagnose your condition and discuss your treatment options.
 Although tori reduction may be performed under local anesthesia, it is usually suggested to consider conscious IV sedation during the procedure to help minimize your “gag reflex” during surgery.